 Wear breathable clothing in the summer and keep your skin moisturized in the winter.
 Long, hot showers also deplete the skin of moisture, so try to shorten your shower and use lukewarm water.
 Humidifiers and proper hydration help keep your skin replenished from inside out.

 If nothing else helps, try hydrocortisone and anti-itch creams to reduce inflammation.
-Then, make an appointment to see Dr. Glover or Dr. Conologue for medical intervention.
+Then, make an appointment to see Dr. Glover for medical intervention.

-If you haven’t identified your triggers, Dr. Glover or Dr. Conologue first help you determine what makes your eczema worse and how to help you address the condition at home.
+If you haven’t identified your triggers, Dr. Glover first helps you determine what makes your eczema worse and how to help you address the condition at home.

 For those with severe eczema, your doctor may prescribe ointments and medication to ease your irritated skin.
 The most common medications for eczema include:

-If you’re having trouble with dry, itchy skin, contact Dr. Glover or Dr. Conologue at Outer Banks Dermatology for an eczema consultation.
+If you’re having trouble with dry, itchy skin, contact Dr. Glover at Outer Banks Dermatology for an eczema consultation.
 Call the office or use the convenient online scheduler to plan your appointment today.